Equivariant Conditional Diffusion Model for Head and Neck CT Image Synthesis from CBCT

-This work proposes an equivariant diffusion model, called EqDiff-CT, for the synthesis of high-fidelity CT images from CBCT.
+This work proposes an equivariant diffusion model, called EqDiff-CT, for the synthesis of high fidelity CT images from CBCT.
 The aim was to address the challenges associated with the artifact correction and structural preservation.
 This framework is based on the intuition that noise artefacts belong to geometrical location related to the rotational direction of the CT acquisition setup.
-This idea is combined with generative learning by leveraging the inherent stability DDPM and employed a U-Net-based architecture at the baseline for making accurate transformations across noise and low-quality CBCTs.
+This idea is combined with generative learning by leveraging the inherent stability DDPM and employed a U-Net based architecture at the baseline for making accurate transformations across noise and low quality CBCTs.
 The model has been trained and evaluated on the SynthRAD2025 dataset.
 This involved the head and neck anatomy and depicted notable improvement in the image similarity metrics.
-The quantitative and qualitative results show that EqDiff-CT enhance the contrast and reduce the error variability and spatial noise across different tissues.
+The quantitative and qualitative results show that EqDiff-CT improves CT like image similarity, reduces residual intensity errors, and better preserves clinically relevant anatomical structures compared with the evaluated baseline methods.
 In addition, EqDiff-CT improves in recovering the anatomical details across the clinically relevant subregions.
 These include the brainstem, parotid glands, and mandible.
-The model can preserve the spatial fidelity and rectify the intensity-based distortions.
-This makes it promising to downstream the tasks that include dose recalculation and auto-segmentation.
+The model can preserve the spatial fidelity and rectify the intensity based distortions.
+This makes it promising to downstream the tasks that include dose recalculation and auto segmentation.

-Overall, the work highlights a strong potential for the equivariant diffusion models to serve as a robust and generalizable approach in clinical settings for sCT generation compared to state of the art alternative models such as CycleGAN and baseline diffusion model DDPM.
-In the future, we will be focusing on the integration of uncertainty quantification, multi-organ generalization, and clinical validation on the real-world raw CBCT-CT datasets.
+Overall, the work highlights a strong potential for the equivariant diffusion models to serve as a robust and generalizable approach in clinical settings for sCT generation compared to the state of the art alternative models such as CycleGAN and baseline diffusion model DDPM.
+In the future, we will be focusing on the integration of uncertainty quantification, multi organ generalization, and clinical validation on real world raw CBCT and CT datasets.